andrewdavidmackenzie/flow/flowclib/Next.md

+Avoid having to generate use for all functions in code gen - producing warnings....

 use build.rs in std lib to build tables of runnables that compiler can use to find them by path. replaces usages of terminal.toml etc with those...